March 29, 2021

 Dr. Aimee Altschul, a pediatric allergist in Westport, Connecticut and Dr. Evan Sherman, an Emergency Department physician in Palm Beach County, Florida will each join Dr. Steele and Dr. Maher for a week at camp as well.

 Nurse Manager Cara Siefart returns for her fourth year at camp.
 Jane Glazer is our Nurse Practitioner joining us this summer from Harvard Health Services and Health Center Coordinator Kathryn Phillips returns for year #10.
 Our team of 12 other Nurses and Nursing Assistants are eager to see everyone in Readfield this June!

 Campers and staff will be asked to be vigilant in their connections outside of home and school in June, especially the ten days preceding camp.
 There should be no trips or situations where campers or family members are in high-density settings or risk unnecessary exposure.

 Covid-19 testing is evolving rapidly.
-We will update you on our protocols this Spring, but our initial plan is as follows:
+We will update you on our protocols later this Spring, but our plan at this time is:

-Test #1: At-Home PCR Test Five Days Prior To Camp and then “Be Extra, Extra Careful”
+Test #1: At-Home PCR Test about 5/6 Days Prior To Camp and then “Be Extra, Extra Careful”

-Test #2 and #3: Camper Arrival Day Rapid and PCR Test
+Test #2: Camper Arrival Day PCR or Molecular Test